progma/3d-turtle/README.md

 3D WebGL Turtle
 ===============

-Compile the .coffee script to JS, then just open index.html in a modern browser.
+Compile the .coffee scripts to JS, then just open index.html in a modern browser.